 Dr. Matthew Meyer was raised in Vermont with an ethic for hard work and efficiency.
 He completed his residency in anesthesiology, and fellowship in critical care medicine, at Massachusetts General Hospital.
 He currently is an Assistant Professor of Anesthesiology at the University of Virginia with clinical work in the operating and procedure rooms as well as intensive care unit.
 He has published nearly twenty manuscripts, a few book chapters, and has a single patent.
 His research focus is on perioperative efficiency and sustainability.
 He sees waste reduction in the operating room as an opportunity for hospitals and health systems to save money and develop a sustainable brand which is a major advantage when recruiting this generation's physicians and the next generation's patients.

-Pumoli Malapati graduated from the University of Virginia with a B.A. in Global Public Health and a B.S. in Biology.
+Pumoli Malapati graduated from the University of Virginia where she studied Global Studies -Global Public Health and Biology.
 She is interested in incorporating sustainable practices into healthcare, especially focusing on maximizing efficiency of perioperative workflows and hospital processes.

 Tyler Chafitz is an MD-MBA student attending the University of Virginia School of Medicine and the Darden School of Business.
 Prior to his time in Charlottesville, he graduated from the University of Maryland with a BS in Physiology and Neurobiology.
 He plans to complete a residency in anesthesiology, with a strong interest in Critical Care Medicine.
 His business education will allow him to take his clinical expertise into the fields of hospital administration and healthcare technology.